 Executive leadership is directly involved with many NASA programs (Living With a Star, Solar Terrestrial Probes, Earth Science, Joint Polar Satellite System, Physics of the Cosmos, Cosmic Origins, Reimbursable, New Frontiers, Discovery, Mars, and Earth Science Technology.
 In addition, leadership plans major Earth, Space Science, and Communications satellite missions; develops make-or-buy strategies; develops/implements acquisitions within Federal policies to ensure maximum value; and reviews technical/programmatic progress against plans, providing essential spaceflight development experience to keep programs/projects on track, including GSFC's flagship mission, James Webb Space Telescope.

-In April 2021 Cynthia Simmons was selected as Deputy Director of the Flight Projects Directorate (FPD) at NASA’s Goddard Space Flight Center.
+In January 2022 Cynthia Simmons was selected as Director of Flight Projects Directorate (FPD) at NASA's Goddard Space Flight Center.

 She has a Bachelor of Science from the U.S. Air Force Academy and Master of Engineering from the University of Maryland College Park in Aerospace Engineering; and is currently pursuing a PhD in Applied Mathematics at the University of Maryland Baltimore County.